Aliases for CDKN1A Gene

 GeneCards Summary for CDKN1A Gene

 CDKN1A (Cyclin Dependent Kinase Inhibitor 1A) is a Protein Coding gene.
-Diseases associated with CDKN1A include Pancreatic Cancer and Gastrointestinal Neuroendocrine Tumor.
-Among its related pathways are Transcription Androgen Receptor nuclear signaling and DNA Damage.
-GO annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
+Diseases associated with CDKN1A include Bladder Cancer and Pancreatic Cancer.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Signaling events mediated by PRL.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding and cyclin binding.
 An important paralog of this gene is CDKN1B.

 UniProtKB/Swiss-Prot for CDKN1A Gene